kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-4: More Heqeti Watchers

-This chamber is decorated identically to area 10-3, and contains an equivalent force of guardians.
-This team has no rotting corpses, however; instead, it possesses a primitive statue of Kauket, to which it has attached numerous bits of flesh taken from its foes.
+* This chamber is decorated identically to 10-3, and contains an equivalent force of guardians.
+	* They have no rotting corpses, but do possesses a primitive soapstone statue of Kauket, to which they  has attached numerous bits of flesh taken from foes (450 gp).

 6 heqeti chosen (see new monsters): see stats at area 10-3.

 1 heqeti weaver (see new monsters): see stats at area 10-3.

-Treasure:
-The statue of Kauket is soapstone and 4’ tall; despite its blasphemous visage, it might fetch 450 gp.

 ### 10-5: Ancient Hole